Josh Pierson

-Joshua Pierson (born February 14, 2006) is an American racing driver.
-He competes in Indy NXT for HMD Motorsports and he previously competed in the U.S. F2000 National Championship with Pabst Racing.
+Joshua Pierson (born February 14, 2006) is an American racing driver competing in Indy NXT for Andretti Global.
+Pierson previously drove in the FIA World Endurance Championship in LMP2 for United Autosports, and is the youngest driver to start the 24 Hours of Le Mans at 16 years and 119 days.

 Early career

 Karting

 Having begun his karting career aged two when his father Greg bought him a go-kart, Pierson soon began competing in regional and national competitions.
 The American would win a number of accolades during the 2010s, most notably winning the Rotax Florida Winter Tour in 2016 and taking home the US Rotax Grand Nationals title the subsequent year.

-Lower formulae
+Lower formulas

 At the age of 14, Pierson made his car racing debut in 2020, competing for Exclusive Autosport in the U.S. F2000 National Championship and partaking in two rounds of the F1600 Championship Series.
 The campaign did not amount to much, as Pierson ended up finishing twentieth in the drivers' standings.

-The American would return to the USF2000 Championship the following year, this time as part of the Pabst Racing outfit alongside Jace Denmark and Yuven Sundaramoorthy.
+Pierson would return to the USF2000 Championship the following year, this time as part of the Pabst Racing outfit alongside Jace Denmark and Yuven Sundaramoorthy.
 He started out strongly, scoring a pair of third places at Barber, before bettering that performance with two runner-up spots on the Indy Road Course.
 Pierson continued to take regular finishes inside the top ten for the remainder of the season, though he would only manage to add one further podium to his name.
 He ended the year fourth overall, one place behind teammate Sundaramoorthy.